-The metropolitan city of Tampa, Florida offers several handicap accessible travel destinations for mature adults with disabilities.
+The metropolitan city of Tampa, Florida offers several accessible travel destinations for mature adults with limited mobility.
 Although the area may be best known for Busch Gardens theme park, the Tampa Bay Buccaneers, its beaches and golf courses, Tampa has several other lesser known gems.

 Special Needs Group provides scooter rental, powerchair rental, oxygen equipment rental, and wheelchair rental in Tampa.
-Call your travel agent to order your equipment today!
+Call your travel agent to order Tampa equipment rentals today!

 Interesting Fact: Tampa was once known as the Cigar Capital of the World with nearly 12,000 tabaqueros (cigar-makers) employed in 200 factories.
 YborCity produced an estimated 700 million cigars a year at the industry’s peak.

 Cruise Information: Carnival, HollandAmerica, and Royal Caribbean all sail from Tampa.